 Which do I choose then?

-- If you wish to simply secure registration or login to your site, use a domain validated SSL certificate.
-They’re cheap, easy and quick to obtain.
+- If you wish to simply secure registration or login to your site, use a DV SSL certificate (such as the free Let’s Encrypt certificate).
+They’re cheap or free, easy and quick to obtain.

 - If you wish to instill the utmost of confidence in your visitors that your site is reliable and secure and you have a registered corporation, then purchase an EVSSL certificate so they can clearly see your organization name in the address bar.